ULHPC/tutorials/advanced/Bioinformatics/README.md

 1. create a launcher for GROMACS using the commands shown in the previous section
 2. launch jobs using 1 node: 1, 2, 4, 8, 10 and 12 cores and measure the speedup obtained
-3. check what happens when running mdrun with 16 and 24 cores
+3. check what happens when executing mdrun with 16 and 24 cores

 ## Bowtie2/TopHat